rafaelespinoza/slogtesting/README.md

 ![the golang gopher wearing a labcoat, inspecting a log](./.assets/gopher.png)

+This library operates on the interface level and on the outputs.
+It has a `slog.Handler` implementation made to intercept messages from the application's `*slog.Logger`, and outputs golang values rather than log entries in a particular format.
+When you're testing values at a higher abstraction level, your tests do not need to be concerned interpreting log entries in their format.

+## Why

+This begs the question, why test logs in the first place?

+* To check that sensitive information, such as PII or credentials, is redacted or not logged at all.
+Example: the application is handling this kind of data, and you need tests for this behavior.
+* To check that a log is emitted with sufficient contextual data to be useful;
+  IDs, paths, etc. Example: the logs are sent to some monitoring tool that alerts when it sees messages in some pattern and you want a unit test close to the application.
+* To check that logs have an appropriate logging level.
+Example: oh, this critical error occurred, so we're going to need something more obvious than a typical INFO log here.

+Logs can be difficult to test.
+They're often overlooked in tests because they're a side effect of something else more important, the thing that's worth logging in the first place.
+Yet, logs are an essential component of observability for any modern application.
+This library aims to make testing logs easier.

 ## Features

 * In-Memory Capture: Provides a `slog.Handler` that captures `slog.Record`